 \section{Related Works}

 \paragraph{Learning from Unsegmented Demonstrations} Prior work on learning from unsegmented demonstrations has proposed various methods to segment trajectories into sub-trajectories.
-For instance, some methods~\citep{temporal_vae, skid_raw, compile} utilize a variational autoencoder~\citep{vae} model to generate pairs of skill types and durations, $(g_i, t_i)_{i=1}^k$, from a given trajectory, thereby enabling segmentation.
-TACO~\citep{taco} adopts a weakly supervised framework that identifies task boundaries, $(t_1,\ldots t_k)$ based on task sketches, $(g_1,\ldots g_k)$, by solving a sequence alignment problem to achieve appropriate segmentation.
+For instance, some methods~\citep{temporal_vae, skid_raw, compile} utilize a variational autoencoder~\citep{vae} model to generate pairs of skill types and boundaries, $(g_i, t_i)_{i=1}^k$, from a given trajectory.
+TACO~\citep{taco} adopts a weakly supervised framework that identifies skill boundaries, $(t_1,\ldots t_k)$, based on skill sketches, $(g_1,\ldots g_k)$, by solving a sequence alignment problem.
 BUDS~\citep{buds} constructs hierarchical task structures of demonstration sequences using a bottom-up strategy, deriving temporal segments through agglomerative clustering of the actions.
-FAST~\citep{FAST} proposes an approach based on byte-pair encoding~\citep{bpe} algorithm for segmentation and tokenization of robot action trajectories via time-series compression.
+FAST~\citep{FAST} proposes an approach based on the byte-pair encoding~\citep{bpe} algorithm for segmentation and tokenization of robot action trajectories.

-\paragraph{Option Learning} Option learning~\citep{option} is a framework designed to learn temporal abstractions (\ie, skills or primitives) directly from the environment's reward signal, primarily through online reinforcement learning.
+\paragraph{Option Learning} Option learning~\citep{option} is a framework to learn temporal abstractions (\ie, options or skills) directly from the environment's reward signal, primarily through online reinforcement learning.
 Recent approaches~\citep{option-critic, option-discovery, flexible-option} rely on policy gradient methods to learn the option policies.
-This framework requires reward signals, and DIAYN~\citep{DIAYN} proposes a method to generate a reward function adaptively in the absence of reward signals, resulting in the unsupervised emergence of diverse skills.
+DIAYN~\citep{DIAYN} proposes a method to generate a reward function adaptively in the absence of reward signals, resulting in the unsupervised emergence of diverse skills.

 \paragraph{Event Segmentation Theory} In neuroscience, episodic memory is the memory of everyday events consisting of short slices of experience~\citep{episodic_memory}.
 Event Segmentation Theory (EST)~\citep{EST} offers a theoretical perspective on how the neurocognitive system splits a long flow of memory into short events.
 According to EST, observers build event models of the current situation to generate predictions of future perceptual input.
-When errors in predictions arise, an event boundary is perceived, causing the event model to be reset and rebuilt.
+When errors in predictions arise, an event boundary is perceived, and the event model is reset and rebuilt.
 Our method employs a pretrained model to predict the agent's action based on past observations and uses the predictive loss as an indicator to detect skill boundaries.